mrpossoms/kirkroerig.com/articles/Duplicated File Descriptors and system().md

 For the last month or so I've been pretty heavily invested in building and programming an autonomous R/C car for Sparkfun's [AVC](avc.sparkfun.com).
-I decided to use a Raspberry Pi Model A+ as my embedded platform with with an Arch Arm distro installed on it.
+I decided to use a Raspberry Pi Model A+ as my embedded platform with an Arch Arm distro installed on it.
 All had been going quite well until I started working on the control software.